How are aptitude tests useful in assessing talent?

 Some other reasons why employers use aptitude tests for placement are:

-- Objective assessment: Aptitude tests are an objective way to assess an applicant’s skills, abilities, and potential for success in a specific role.
-For instance, a mental ability test conducted online eliminates the need for in-person assessments, saving both time and resources.
+- Objective assessment: Aptitude tests are an objective way to assess an applicantís skills, abilities, and potential for success in a specific role.
+This helps in reducing subjective biases that may arise during interviews or resume screening.

 - Predict job performance: Job-specific aptitude tests are designed to evaluate certain traits or abilities relevant to a particular job or industry.
 By assessing these factors, employers can make more informed predictions about how well a candidate is likely to perform in the role.